Thank you for your interest in the Otolaryngology - Head and Neck Surgery residency program at the Medical College of Georgia at Augusta University.

 The majority of the activities of our residents are in the clinical setting, and we feel that the surgical experience of our residents is second to none.
 Our residents are also active participants in research and all graduate with multiple publications and presentations at national meetings.
-Over the last 10 years 60% of our graduates have chosen to pursue top-flight fellowships and academic practice in various subspecialties including pediatric otolaryngology, head and neck microvascular reconstructive surgery, head and neck endocrine surgery, facial plastic surgery, general plastic surgery, and laryngology/airway reconstructive surgery.
+Over the last 10 years 60 percent of our graduates have chosen to pursue top-flight fellowships and academic practice in various subspecialties including pediatric otolaryngology, head and neck microvascular reconstructive surgery, head and neck endocrine surgery, facial plastic surgery, general plastic surgery, and laryngology/airway reconstructive surgery.
 Other graduates work in highly successful private practice settings across Georgia and beyond.

 Our residents are the best part of this program.
 They are a dedicated and cohesive group of people who work hard, take great care of patients, and have fun doing it.
 In 2015 we were approved to increase our resident complement to 13, with a 3-2-3-2-3 structure.
 We are matching three applicants this year.
 Applications to our program are handled through the AAMC’s Electronic Residency Application system, or ERAS.
 We anticipate receiving over 250 applications and plan to interview about 45-50 of these outstanding applicants.

 The city is also growing.
 With the relocation of all of the Department of Defense’s cyberwarfare personnel to the newly constructed Cyber Command at nearby Fort Gordon, there has been a tremendous influx of young people and businesses driving loads of positive momentum for the city.
 There is an ever-increasing number of excellent restaurants and bars and the concert scene gets better every year.
 Opportunities for outdoor activities abound, including boating, fishing and skiing on nearby Clark’s Hill Lake, jogging or biking along the historic Augusta Canal, or paddling the Savannah River in a kayak.
-Augusta is also home to a famous little golf tournament called the Masters®.
+Augusta is also home to the famous Masters Tournament, one of professional golf's four majors of the year.
 It’s an increasingly fun and exciting place to live and a great place for singles and young families alike.

-Again, we are pleased that you are interested in our program and encourage you to apply through the ERAS system early once applications open.
+We are pleased that you are interested in our program and encourage you to apply through the ERAS system early once applications open.
 Also, Prospective candidates must be eligible for J-1 Sponsorship by the Educational Commission for Foreign Medical Graduates, or possess a valid U.S. Permanent Resident Card, or valid Employment Authorization Document (EAD).
 All international medical graduates must also hold a currently valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).